Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 ## Installation

-Clone the repository to your local machine: git clone https://github.com/Birmingham-City-Uni/milestones-ai-24-25-basmah113.git Open the project in Unity.
+Clone the repository to your local machine:

+git clone https://github.com/Birmingham-City-Uni/milestones-ai-24-25-basmah113.git

+Open the project in Unity.

 Build and run the application.

 ## Visual Studio

 TODO:

-Download Visual Studio from the "https://visualstudio.microsoft.com/downloads/" Run the installer
+Download Visual Studio from the "https://visualstudio.microsoft.com/downloads/"

+Run the installer

 Selected recommended workloads (C++)

 Open Visual Studio from application folder

 ## Development Methodology

 - I have used GitHub Projects Agile methodology to track my tasks and progress.

 - Regular use of GitHub Issues for feature tracking and task assignment.

 **Quality Assurance**

-- I will be using code linting for consistency and bug prevention.
+- I will be using code linting for consistency and bug prevention

 - CI/CD setup in GitHub to ensure smooth integration and testing.

 - Regular code reviews by automated tests to validate the codebase.

 ## Contributing

-- Git hub repository
+1. Git hub repository

-- Check out a new Feature branch: git checkout -b myrepository
+2. Check out a new Feature branch: git checkout -b myrepository

-- Commit changes: git commit -am 'basmah113'
+3. Commit changes: git commit -am 'basmah113'

-- Push to the branch: git push origin my-repository
+4. Push to the branch: git push origin my-repository

-- Submit a pull request :D
+5. Submit a pull request :D

 **References:**